cloudfoundry/postgres-release/README.md

    -o OPERATION-FILE-PATH > OUTPUT_MANIFEST_PATH
    ```

-   You can use the operation file to specify postgres properties or to override the configuration if your BOSH director [cloud-config](http://bosh.io/docs/cloud-config.html) is not compatible.
+   You can use the operation file to specify `postgres` job properties or to override the configuration if your BOSH director [cloud-config](http://bosh.io/docs/cloud-config.html) is not compatible.

    [This example operation file](templates/operations/set_properties.yml) is a great starting point.
    Note: when using this operation file, you will need to inject `pgadmin_database_password` at `bosh deploy`-time, which is a good pattern for keeping credentials out of manifests.

-   You are also provided with options to enable ssl in the PostgreSQL server or to use static ips.
+   You are also provided with options to enable TLS in the PostgreSQL server or to use static ips.

 1. Deploy: